cjc-lulus/crossrep/README.md

 - b5_switchover_to_standby.sql
 - prod_monitor_last_refresh.sql

+### Step 8

-### Step 8: Ask Customer to execute sql commands generated from previous step on customer's stand-by accounts to create and link standby databases
+Customer to execute sql commands generated from previous step on customer's stand-by accounts to create and link standby databases

 ```
 snowsql -f b2_create_standby_global.sql
 ```

+### Step 9

-### Step 9: Ask Customer to execute sql commands of refresh standby databases on customer's stand-by accounts
+Customer to execute sql commands of refresh standby databases on customer's stand-by accounts

 ```
 snowsql -f b3_refresh_all_global.sql
 ```

+### Step 10

-### Step 10: Ask Customer to execute sql commands of monitor progress of refreshing on customer's stand-by accounts periodically till refreshing is complete
+Customer to execute sql commands of monitor progress of refreshing on customer's stand-by accounts periodically till refreshing is complete

 ```
 snowsql -f b4_monitor_last_refresh.sql
 ```

+### step 11

-### step 11: for manual replication, using unloading and loading jobs intead of snowflake replication engine
+For manual replication, using unloading and loading jobs intead of snowflake replication engine

 1. Define file format and stage name, provide the names in the __init__.py file, such as: